 From time to time, Consulting Agreements and/or Unit Restriction Agreements or other agreements by and between Company and a Member may be executed and the terms of such other agreements shall be incorporated herein as if set forth herein in their entirety.
 If there is an ambiguity between such agreements and this Schedule 1, this Schedule 1 shall govern.

 [END OF SCHEDULE 1]

-EXHIBIT “b”

-Akasha Holdings, LLC

-OPERATING AGREEMENT

-ARCHITECHTURAL DIAGRAM OF MAIN HOUSE

-ATTACHED

-[END OF EXHIBIT “B”]